radarFudan/Awesome-state-space-models/README.md

     In this paper, we theoretically study the generalization of SSMs and propose improvements to training algorithms based on the generalization results.
     Specifically, we give a data-dependent generalization bound for SSMs, showing an interplay between the SSM parameters and the temporal dependencies of the training sequences.
-    Leveraging the generalization bound, we (1) set up a scaling rule for model initialization based on the proposed generalization measure, which significantly improves the robustness of SSMs to different temporal patterns in the sequence data; (2) introduce a new regularization method for training SSMs to enhance the generalization performance.
+    Leveraging the generalization bound, we (1) set up a **scaling rule for model initialization** based on the proposed generalization measure, which significantly improves the robustness of SSMs to different temporal patterns in the sequence data; (2) introduce a new **regularization method for training SSMs to enhance the generalization performance**.
 Numerical results are conducted to validate our results.

 6. A 2-Dimensional State Space Layer for Spatial Inductive Bias(https://openreview.net/forum?id=BGkqypmGvm)